 If the member is receiving their pension the Scheme administrator will stop payment of the pension.
 They will contact the family and ask for any missing information so they can provide details of any benefits due from the Scheme.

-If your BCSSS pension is not yet in payment, the lump sum death benefit will depend on your contributory service and your date of death in relation to Normal Pensionable Age.
+Lump sum death benefit depends on how much contributory service the member had and the date of death in relation to Normal Pensionable Age.

 Generally, only the period during which you paid Family Benefit Contributions (FBCs) is considered when working out whether family benefits are payable, and not the length of your contributing membership, if this is different.